17thSep/WebdriverIO_Master/TypeScript/Docker/WatchVideo.md

 # Docker for WebdriverIO
-If you are using WDIO 7 or Typescript, the steps for running in docker remains the same. <br>
+If you are using WDIO 7 or Typescript, the steps for running in docker remains the same.
 Take a look at the notes below to run your scripts in docker in 2 different ways<br>

 ## DOCKER (GRID + NODE):[Video link](https://youtu.be/NDt4alzH5E0)